markcam1/Technical_Guides/WebDevelopment/ReactNative/001_reactNative_android.md

 ### create app

+Create a React Native application on your machine using the command below - where _appName_ is the name of your application.
 ```
 react-native init appName
 ```

 * add exports/path to your [system](https://www.dev2qa.com/how-to-set-android-sdk-path-in-windows-and-mac/)
 * On Windows: enable _Windows Hypervisor Platform_

 In order to run emulator from terminal you need to -